Biodiversity

 Results

-According to the assessment, approximately 11.7 per cent of Sampo Group’s investments are in sectors that have potentially high or very high impact on at least one pressure point of biodiversity loss.
-The sectors in Sampo Group’s investment portfolio with potential high or very high impacts are manufacturing, energy production and supply, construction, transportation and storage, mining and quarrying, and agriculture, forestry and fishing.
+According to the assessment, approximately 12.2 per cent of Sampo Group’s investments are in sectors that have potentially high or very high impact on at least one pressure point of biodiversity loss.
+The sectors in Sampo Group’s investment portfolio with potential high or very high impacts are manufacturing, energy production and supply, construction, transportation and storage, mining and quarrying, agriculture, forestry and fishing, and water supply.
 The most material pressure points for these sectors are emissions of toxic soil and water pollutants, emissions of greenhouse gas (GHG) and non-GHG air pollutants, disturbances (e.g. noise, light), and generation and release of solid waste.

 Updated